 The range of wireless signals may be reduced by walls, ceilings and interior fixtures.
-These weaken the wireless signal, causing poor reception due to the following circumstances:
+The following circumstances will reduce the strength of the wireless signal and can disrupt reception:

-- On their way between transmitter and receiver, wireless signals are damped, e.g. by air or when penetrating walls. - Wireless signals are reflected by metallic objects, e.g. reinforcements embedded in walls, metal foil of thermal insulation and thermal glazing with metallised thermal vapour deposit.

-- Wireless signals are isolated by service ducts and lift shafts. - Wireless signals are disrupted by devices that also operate with high frequency signals.
+- On their way between transmitter and receiver, wireless signals are damped, e.g. by air or when penetrating walls. - Wireless signals are reflected by metallic objects, e.g. reinforcements embedded in walls, metal foil of thermal insulation and thermal glazing with metallised thermal vapour deposit. - Wireless signals are isolated by service ducts and lift shafts. - Wireless signals are disrupted by devices that also operate with high frequency signals.
 Distance to such appliances: Min.
 2 m.